Redundancy: The Risks, the Rights and the Refunds

 - One and a half week’s pay for each full year you were 41 or older.

-Length of service is capped at 20 years and weekly pay is capped at £525, assuming you were made redundant on or after the 6th of April 2019.
-Also, the maximum amount of statutory redundancy pay you can get is £15,750.
-If you were made redundant before the 6th of April 2019, these caps are lower.
-You may be able to get more than just the basic payment, though, depending on your employer and contract.
+Length of service is capped at 20 years.
+If you were made redundant on or after 6 April 2020, your weekly pay is capped at £538 and the maximum statutory redundancy pay you can get is £16,140.
+If you were made redundant before 6th April 2020, these amounts will be lower.

 What if the company I was made redundant by has gone bust?